Understanding Behavioral Healthcare Coverage in Ohio

 The Role of the Ohio Council in Behavioral Health

-The Ohio Council plays a vital role in advocating for improved mental healthcare access and quality across the state.
+The Ohio Council plays a vital role in advocating for improved behavioral healthcare access and quality across the state.
 As Teresa Lampl explains, “The Ohio Council is a statewide trade and advocacy organization.
 We represent about 170 community mental health, substance use, and family service provider organizations.
-What we do is create public policy and provide advocacy work to make sure that there is a regulatory environment that ensures Ohioans have access to high-quality services, whether they are seeking mental health or addiction treatment.”
+What we do is create public policy and provide advocacy work to make sure that there is a regulatory environment that ensures Ohioans have access to high-quality services, whether they are seeking mental health or substance use treatment.”
 This advocacy work is crucial to ensuring that individuals with mental health and substance use conditions receive the care they need.

 The Personal Touch: Inspiring Change

 Teresa’s personal experiences with family members who have struggled with mental health issues have deeply influenced her career path.
-“I guess I’ve always been a person who was a natural helper,” she shares.
-“Experiences that I couldn’t define at the time as living with family members that experience mental health conditions helped me believe that these conditions are highly treatable.
+“From and early age, I guess I’ve always been a person who was a natural helper,” she shares.
+“Experiences that I couldn’t define at the time and then supporting friend and family members that experience mental health conditions helped me understand the impact of these illnesses on daily life as well as that these conditions are highly treatable.
 People can get well, recover, and live full and fulfilling lives.”
-This personal connection fuels her passion for advocating for a more equitable and supportive system for individuals with mental health needs.
+This personal connection fuels her passion for advocating for a more equitable and supportive system for individuals with behavioral health needs.

 Common Misconceptions About Healthcare Coverage